psf/black/README.md

 indentation level (like the arguments list and the docstring in the example above).

-If a line of "from" imports cannot fit in the allotted length, it's always split into one per line.
-Imports tend to change often and this minimizes diffs, as well as enables readers of code to easily find which commit introduced a particular import.
-This exception also makes *Black* compatible with [isort](https://pypi.org/p/isort/).
+If a data structure literal (tuple, list, set, dict) or a line of "from" imports cannot fit in the allotted length, it's always split into one per line.
+This minimizes diffs as well as enables readers of code to find which commit introduced a particular entry.
+This also makes *Black* compatible with [isort](https://pypi.org/p/isort/).
 Use `multi_line_output=3`, `include_trailing_comma=True`, `force_grid_wrap=0`, and `line_length=88` in your isort config.

 ### Line length